Stamatis-Ilias/PLAsTiCC-Astronomical-Classification/README.md

 ## Target Distribution

-The goal of the challenge is to classify each star to a target, based on features we will extract from the above data.
+The goal of the challenge is to classify each object to a target, based on features we will extract from the above data.
 Even though a simple classification problem sounds easy, the fact that the data ratio is skewed is not the only problem that prevents the problem from being simple.
 Looking at the graph below ***Taken from Study.ipynb***, we can see that the distribution of the targets are not equal.

 <img src="img/targets.png">